 Inguinal hernias are caused by a hole in the muscle of the groin.
 This hole can either be lateral to the blood vessels (indirect inguinal hernia), or towards the middle from the blood vessels (direct inguinal hernia).
 Regardless, in open surgery, the muscle layers over the weakened muscle are opened.
 The hole (or holes) in the muscle are found.

 The defect (or hole) in the muscle is often closed with sutures.
 This provides one layer of protection against the hernia coming back.
-A mesh is usually used to reinforce the area of the hernia defect and the muscle around the hole.
+If a no mesh is being performed, a patient’s natural tissues are used to reinforce the hernia repair.
+If a mesh repair is being performed, a small mesh is used to reinforce the area of the hernia defect and the muscle around the hole.
 The mesh reinforces the weakened muscle layer again providing help to prevent a recurrent hernia.
+Patients can be a candidate for a no mesh hernia repair if they fit acceptable criteria.

 Open Inguinal Hernia Surgery Video